jeeb/avisynth/distrib/docs/english/source/avisynthdoc/contributing/compiling_avsplus.rst

 This guide uses a command line-based compilation methodology, because it's easier to provide direct instructions for this that can just be copy/pasted.

+Later on some other compiling method (CMake GUI, Visual Studio solution) is shown as well with different compilers.

 `MSys2 <https://msys2.github.io/>`_ and `7zip <http://www.7-zip.org/>`_ should
 already be installed, and msys2's bin directory should have been added to Windows'
 %PATH% variable.